Use Election Management

 Note:

-Two ballot counts are required on the Return Checklist.
-To submit the Return Checklist, the count numbers must match.
+Two ballot counts are required on the Drop Box Return Checklist.
+To submit the Drop Box Return Checklist, the count numbers must match.

-10. Enter the name of the team member completing the second ballot count.
+13. For Name of the team member completing the second ballot count, type the team member's name completing the second ballot count.

-11. Tap the Name of the Official Receiving Transport Containers drop-down arrow and choose the election official's name.
+14. For Name of Official Receiving Transport Containers, choose the election official's name.

 Submit drop box requests for service

-While performing their ballot collection responsibilities, ballot collection officers may identify problems or other ballot drop box requests for service that need to be reported to election headquarters in order to be resolved at a later time.
-You will use the Drop Box Requests form to submit a request for service.
+While performing their ballot collection responsibilities, ballot collection officers may identify problems or other ballot drop box service requests that need to be reported to election headquarters for resolution at a later time.
+You will use the Drop Box Requests form to submit these service requests.

-2. Tap the Drop Box Requests form, and then tap Collect.
+3. Tap Drop Box Requests, and then tap Collect.

 QuestionAnswer